cakeio-unreal/cakeio-unreal.github.io/docs/core-api/cake-mix.md

 	TArray<ElementType> Batch{};
 };
 ```
-CakeMixLibrary does not use the TCakeMixOrderGather type directly, but uses the template aliases FCakeMixOrderGatherFiles and FCakeMixOrderGatherSubdirs instead:
+CakeMixLibrary does not use the TCakeMixBatch type directly, but uses the template aliases FCakeMixBatchFiles and FCakeMixBatchSubdirs instead:
 ```c++
 using FCakeMixBatchFiles   = TCakeMixBatch<FCakeFile>;
 using FCakeMixBatchSubdirs = TCakeMixBatch<FCakeDir>;